 The Executive Branch Of The Government Of Canada

 The head of state is the monarch and is represented by the Governor General Davis Johnston who began his duties on October 1, 2010.
-The march is Queen Elizabeth II who took the leadership in 1952.
+The monarch is Queen Elizabeth II who took the leadership in 1952.
 The head of the government is the Prime Minister, and the incumbent is Justin Pierre James Trudeau of the Liberal Party who took office on November 4, 2015.
 The cabinet is made up of the federal ministers who are appointed by the prime minister ordinarily from members of his party in parliament.
 The monarchy is an inherited position and is responsible for the appointment of the governor-general after the advice of the prime minister and serve for a five-year term.
 After the parliamentary elections, Governor-General selects the prime minister who is the leader of the majority party in the House of the Commons.

 The Legislative Branch Of The Government Of Canada